 - Forensic applications of 3D scanning technologies including and not limited to VR reconstruction and comparisons between photogrammetry and laser scanning methods.

-Publication list can be downloaded here
+An up to date publication list can be downloaded here

 A BibTeX file containing all of my publications or media appearances can be downloaded here.